ProFormA/proformaxml/Whitepaper.md

 #### The attached-bin-file element

 The attached-bin-file element is used to attach files containing binary content to ZIP archives.
-This is especially useful when we are dealing with files that we do not want to embed in XML for various reasons (e. g. the files in question are particularly large in size).
+This is especially useful when we are dealing with files that we do not want to embed in XML for various reasons (e.g. the files in question are particularly large in size).

-The relative path to the binary file within the ZIP archive is specified in the element content (i. e. the element's text node).
+The relative path to the binary file within the ZIP archive is specified in the element content (i.e. the element's text node).

 ###### Code-Beispiel
 ```xml